Geodesic nets via eigenvalue optimisation: Introduction

 The main results of this paper are motivated by the analogous problem for surfaces: given a compact surface $M$, Nadirashvili \cite{Nadirashvili1996} and El Soufi--Ilias \cite{ELSOUFI_lambda1} proved that the maximising metric of the first positive normalised eigenvalue, $\lambda_1(M,g)\hbox{Area}(M,g)$, is induced by minimal isometric immersions into spheres, where $\lambda_1(M,g)$ is the first positive Laplacian eigenvalue, a result which was extended to higher eigenvalues in \cite{ELSOUFI200889}.
-Furthermore, Karpukhin--Métras \cite{relaxing} proved the same results for extremal metrics of normalised eigenvalue on closed manifolds of dimension at least $3$.
+Later, Karpukhin--Métras \cite{relaxing} extended these results for extremal metrics of normalised eigenvalue on closed manifolds of dimension at least three.
 We investigated the one-dimensional analogue in this paper.

 Specifically, we are interested in connections between quantum graphs and geodesic nets.
 A geodesic net is a collection of points, $\mathcal{V}$, in a sphere together with a collection of geodesics, $\Gamma$, whose endpoints are in $\mathcal{V}$ and such that at every point in $\mathcal{V}$, the sum of outward unit tangent vectors of geodesics attached to that point vanishes.
 By Takahashi's Theorem, \cite[Theorem 3]{Takahashi}, the coordinate functions of a geodesic net are eigenfunctions of the Laplacian on the induced quantum graph.
 Our main theorem shows that the metric on this graph is an extremal metric for the normalised eigenvalues functional.